-As a brief follow-up on one of my and the ongoing related challenges, I thought it appropriate to reference a little more research.
-A cites a study showing that too much help coming from parents can actually contribute to depression in their college-attending kids.
+As a brief follow-up on one of my recent posts on young adult independence and the ongoing related challenges, I thought it appropriate to reference a little more research.
+A 2013 article by Reuters cites a study showing that too much help coming from parents can actually contribute to depression in their college-attending kids.
 Specifically, it “found students with over-controlling parents were more likely to be depressed and less satisfied with their lives while the number of hyper-parents was increasing with economic fears fueling concerns over youngsters’ chances of success.”

 Independence and healthy autonomy are essential for young adults’ career readiness following college.
 Moreover, having these qualities are part of what it looks like for